ufs-community/land-DA_workflow/docs/source/Introduction_v0.rst

 Directory Structure
 ----------------------

-The main repository for the Land DA System is named ``land-offline_workflow`` and is available on GitHub at https://github.com/NOAA-PSL/land-offline_workflow.
+The main repository for the Land DA System is named ``land-offline_workflow``; it is available on GitHub at https://github.com/NOAA-PSL/land-offline_workflow.
-Under this repository reside a number of submodules that are nested in specific directories under the parent repository's working directory.
+A number of submodules are nested under the main ``land-offline_workflow`` directory.
 When the ``land-offline_workflow`` repository is cloned with the ``--recurse-submodules`` argument, the basic directory structure will be similar to the example below.
 Some files and directories have been removed for brevity.